 Film and audio

-Illustrator, filmmaker and comic book artist Dave McKean tells us about the influence of Paul Nash on his own work
+Illustrator, filmmaker and comic book artist Dave McKean tells us how the art of Paul Nash influenced on his own ...

 Art historian Dr James Fox talks about the work of Paul Nash